nyu-dl/dl4chem-mgm/README.md

 ### GPU
 CUDA (We used version 10.0) \
-Pytorch, Tensorflow and dgl installations should correspond to the CUDA version used
+Pytorch, Tensorflow and dgl installations should correspond to the CUDA version used.

 ## Datasets
 ### QM9